coinvent/coinvent/architecture.md

  - Sentence = A statement in a Theory.
 E.g. an axiom.
  - Signature = the set of symbols used in a theory.
  - Sort = Type = Class.
 E.g. “Person” or “Boat”
- - Symbol = Term.
-Anything used in a Sentence.
+ - Symbol = Token = Word: Anything used in a Sentence.
 E.g. “x” or “+” or “Chord”
- - TBox = assertions about a domain (T for terminology).
+ - TBox = assertions about a domain in general, rather than individuals (T for terminology).
+See ABox.
+ - Term: Either a symbol, e.g. "x", or a compund of several symbols, e.g. "f(x)".
  - Theory = a set of symbols (the signature) and sentences.